Using BBQ Wood Chips or Chunks for Extra Flavor

 With the Big Green Egg, the

-cooker we use, we just dump our wood chips on top of the hot charcoal.
+cooker we use, we just dump the soaked wood chips along the edges of

 - Heat your barbecue to a nice, hot temperature to get the

 wood chips / chunks smokingly nicely.
 Then you can reduce the